johannphilippe/hypercurve/README.md

 - Typed curves : inspired from Csounds [GEN16](http://www.csounds.com/manual/html/GEN16.html)
 - User defined curves - pass it a function (or a lambda in C++), that returns y for any x between 0 and 1.
 Not implemented in Csound.

+## How to install, and make it work

+Go to [Releases](https://github.com/johannphilippe/hypercurve/releases), and download the latest version.

+### Csound install

+To install for Csound, the recommanded way is to move the csound_hypercurve library to the plugins repository of Csound.

+Usually, the following instructions will work.
+If Csound is installed in another location, just change the following path :

+* On Windows, move `csound_hypercurve.dll` to `C:/Program Files/Csound6_x64/plugins64/`.
+* On MacOS, move `libcsound_hypercurve.dylib` to `/Library/Frameworks/CsoundLib64.framework/Versions/6.0/Resources/Opcodes64`
+* On Linux (debian), move `libcsound_hypercurve.so` to `/usr/local/lib/csound/plugins64/`

+### Lua use

+On every OS Hypercurve is compiled for, you can write a lua script using Hypercurve in the Hypercurve directory and just use it from the terminal with `./luajit myscript.lua`.
+Just change `myscript.lua` to the name of your script.
+On Windows, it should be ̀`./luajit.exe myscript.lua`.

 ## How to use it

-There are three ways to use it : in C++, Csound or in Lua.
+There are three ways to use it : in C++, Csound, Faust or in Lua.
 Cmake will help you build libraries that can be used in those languages.
 You will find C++ example under hypercurve_test/test.cpp, Csound example under csound_opcode/test.csd, and Lua example under lua_module/test.lua.

 The basic syntax stands as follow :
 * `hypercurve(integer size, double y_start, {segment_list});`